mind-inria/hidimstat/tools/documentation_developer/building_documentation.rst

 ---------------------------

 1. Docstring of functions:
-    For any errors or warnings in the doctrine, the best way to fix it is to copy the doctrine in a file and use the command `rst2html`.
+    For any errors or warnings in the doctring, the best way to fix it is to copy the doctring in a file and use the command `rst2html`.
     This command is provided by sphinx.
 2. Example error with sphinx gallery:
     If there is an error which appears when the documentation is generated and not